-I’ve finally reached over six years since I stepped foot in London for the first time, and what a journey it has been!
+I’ve finally reached over six years since I stepped foot in London as a study abroad student in London for the first time, and what a journey it has been!

-First and foremost, if you can be even the tiniest bit flexible with your travel dates, you’re going to find that you can sometimes save hundreds of dollars just by flying one day off of your original travel plan.
+First and foremost, if you can be even the tiniest bit flexible with your travel dates, you’re going to find that you can sometimes save hundreds of dollars just by flying one day off of your original travel plan, even on airlines like Virgin Atlantic.

 Most airlines now have a “low fare” calendar that you can use to see the prices on different days, and especially if you’re traveling in a season where there aren’t as many flights to your home destination, this can make or break the bank.